nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_snippet.rst

 Snippet enables modem tracing, the flash backend, and external flash and configures them to store modem traces to a dedicated partition on the external flash for supported boards.
 To change the partition size, the project needs to configure the :kconfig:option:`CONFIG_NRF_MODEM_LIB_TRACE_BACKEND_FLASH_PARTITION_SIZE` Kconfig option.

-The following build targets have support for this snippet:
+The following board targets have support for this snippet:

 * ``nrf9151dk/nrf9151/ns``
 * ``nrf9161dk/nrf9161/ns``